irmen/Pyro4/docs/source/servercode.rst

 .. note:: Private methods
     Pyro considers any method or attribute whose name starts with at least one underscore ('_'), private.
     These cannot be accessed remotely.
+    An exception is made for the 'dunder' methods with double underscores, such as ``__len__``.
+Pyro follows Python itself here and allows you to access these as normal methods, rather than treating them as private.

 .. note::
     You can publish any regular Python object as a Pyro object.